Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Spatio-temporal modeling for zero-inflated count data

 \subsection{Model}

 Suppose that count data $y_{it}$ is collected at the $i$th location in year $t$, where $i=1,\ldots, N_t$ and $t=1,\ldots,T$.
 Let $x_{it}$ be a vector of covariates associated with $y_{it}$.
-We also suppose that location information $s_{it}$ (typically two dimensional vector of longitude and latitude) is available.
-Note that this settings allow that the number of samples and sampling locations could be different over $t$.
+We also suppose that location information $s_{it}$ (typically a two-dimensional vector of longitude and latitude) is available.
+Note that these settings allow that the number of samples and sampling locations could be different over $t$.
 To take account of potential zero-inflation structure of $y_{it}$, we introduce a latent binary indicator $z_{it}\in\{0,1\}$, so the distribution of $y_{it}$ is modeled as